Annual Invasive Species Workshop

 Specific dates and location information for the 2020 workshop will be posted here as it becomes available.

 Student scholarships available

-The Alaska Committee for Noxious and Invasive Pest Management (CNIPM) requests presentations encompassing all types of invasive species management from all areas of the state, with a special emphasis on the following topics:
+The Alaska Invasive Species Partnerships requests presentations encompassing all types of invasive species management from all areas of the state, with a special emphasis on topics related to the workshop theme.

-If you are interested in presenting at the workshop, please submit an abstract through our online submission form.
+If you are interested in presenting at the workshop, please submit an abstract through our online submission form (Currently not available).